Sleepdealr/sleepsite/static/index.md

-# Hey!
-I'm Sleepdealer
+# hi I'm sleepdealer

-I program stuff and make keyboards work.
+i program stuff and make keyboards work.

-This website was made with Flask and Jinja, with a Postgres DB
+this website was made with Flask and Jinja, with a Postgres DB

-This text is markdown
+all text is written in markdown

+## keyboards

+visit <https://sleepdealer.xyz/portfolio> for my previous works